annaric/Tailored-Gamification-Recommender/README.md

     - Element Database: Stores description and vizualization of each gamification element.
     - Recommendation Database: Stores Metadata and calculation information for each concrete recommender of the domain layer.

+### Design Patterns (to discuss)
+- Factory Pattern: To handle the multiple recommender, add new recommender and update existing recommender algorithms
+- Observer Pattern: To update the recommender when a new gamification element is added.

 ## Technologies
 - Frontend: Web Application
-    - Framework: React (Descision: familiarity)
+    - Framework: React (Decision: familiarity)
     - Language: Type Script
-    - Communication: REST-API (Descision: familiarity)
+    - Communication: REST-API (Decision: familiarity)
     - API: Express.js
 - Backend:
-    - Technology: Node.js (Descision: easy to learn, fast, lightweighted, JavaScript Frontend)
+    - Technology: Node.js (Decision: easy to learn, fast, lightweighted, JavaScript Frontend)
 - Databases:
-    - Relational Database (Descision: easy to learn, sql-based, familiarity, structured data)
+    - Relational Database (Decision: easy to learn, sql-based, familiarity, structured data)
+    - MySQL (Decision: lightweight, common, enough for this purpose)
-- Containerization: Docker
+- Containerization: Docker, Kubernetes
 - CI/CD-Pipelines: Github Workflows